lighthouse-web3/gitbook/filecoin-virtual-machine/section-a.md

 ![Adapted from https://www.tldraw.com/r/v2_c_M7QpjoG42dpa5c2E4N2hG](../.gitbook/assets/DogDiagram.png)

 Think of the lighthouse SDK as a doggy daycare and the RaaS (renew, repair, replication) services as its caretaker.
 The lighthouse SDK provides a place for your puppy to stay while the services take care of your dog and makes sure it's fed and healthy.
-In this case, lighthouse provides storage while the RaaS services takes care of your file and makes sure it's stored on the Filecoin network permanently.
+In this case, lighthouse provides storage while the RaaS takes care of your file and makes sure it's stored on the Filecoin network permanently.

 The lighthouse SDK is a JavaScript library that allows you to upload files to the Filecoin network.
 It's open source and available [here](https://github.com/lighthouse-web3/lighthouse-package)